juanluisbaptiste/url-validator/README.md

 # URL Validator

-Validate a list of URL's and save the results into a file.
+Validate a list of url's and save the results into a file.

 I developed this tool for work some time ago.
-At the time, we periodically received from a partner a file with a list of URL that we needed to be loaded in some software.
-The problem was that the file came with URL's full of errors, non-existent or non-accessible ones.
+At the time, we periodically received from a partner a file with a list of url that we needed to be loaded in some software.
+The problem was that the file came with url's full of errors, non-existent or non-accessible ones.
 So we needed to validate the file, try to fix the url's with syntax errors, and split the invalid ones from the good ones.

-Nowadays I use it to validate my [OneTab](https://www.one-tab.com/) URL list.
+Nowadays I use it to validate my [OneTab](https://www.one-tab.com/) url list.

 ## Getting Started